wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/5-exercise.md

 In the previous exercise, you created a business process flow that includes logical branching for vehicles that were made in 1971 or before and all others that were made in 1972 and beyond.
-Now, you will enhance that flow by adding a simple instant flow in Power Automate.
+Now, you’ll enhance that flow by adding a simple instant flow in Power Automate.
 Instant flows can connect to hundreds of cloud services, extending your business process flow beyond data entry and basic logic.
 You'll create an instant flow that sends an email to the store manager (you) when a new customer check-in record is created.